 When conducting a job search, it is important to be aware of the important documents needed to start a new job.
-Having all the employment forms that companies may require will allow to be prepared for an interview, to be hired, and also ready to start your new job.
-You’ll want this whole process to go as smoothly as possible and the last thing you need is a glitch such as missing documentation that could stall the hiring process.
+Having all the employment forms that companies may require will allow you to be prepared for an interview, to be hired, and ready to start your new job.
+You’ll want this whole process to go as smoothly as possible, and the last thing you want is a glitch such as missing documentation that could stall the hiring process.

 If you don't have the original documentation that you’ll need before an employer can put you on the payroll, get your copies now.
 That way you'll be ready to start work immediately once you get a job offer.

 The following documents may be required for your future employment.
 Learn more about each one and how you can get your forms right away.
 Make copies and have them ready for each job opportunity you wish to pursue.